RohinSequeira/RohinSequeira/README.md

 - 🔭 I’m currently working on improving my profile
 - 🌱 I’m currently learning Computer Vision with Deep Learning using Pytorch
 - 👯 I’m looking to collaborate with anyone interested to work on solving exisiting real life problems
+- 💬 Ask me about Data Science, ML, Python... happy to help!
 - 🥅 2021 goal: Contribute more to open source projects